360ZMEM/gwxie.github.io/content/_index.md

           date_start: '2022-11-01'
           date_end: '2023-07-01'
           description: |2-
-              Analyze the stoke vector image and parameterize the enhanced image, then maximize the proposed enhanced EME(measure of enhancement by entropy), and finally utilize haze removal algorithm to make underwater image enhancement.
-I've also participated in applying this algorithm to a project concerning underwater 3D reconstruction.
-For this, I've studied the basic knowledge about SLAM.
+              A enhancing procedure maximizing the EME(measure of enhancement by entropy) of underwater polarized images based on stoke vector paramization and haze removal algorithm is proposed.
+I've also participated in applying this algorithm to a project concerning underwater 3D reconstruction and studied the basic knowledge about SLAM.
     design:
       columns: '2'
   # - block: accomplishments